top of page

 Potato Roll with Corn and Truffle Butter

 I've had truffle butter many times and I love it.
-The addition of corn added just a touch of lovely sweetness.
+At North Pond, they add corn which contributes a lovely touch of sweetness.

 Tomato, Crab